jhpyle/docassemble/_docs/docker.md

 You can find out the ID of the running container by doing `docker ps`.

-Log files you might wish to check include:
+Log files on the container that you might wish to check include:

 * `/var/log/supervisor/initialize-stderr---supervisor-*.log`
 * `/var/log/supervisor/postgres-stderr---supervisor-*.log`